Crete travel guide & 25 photos to feed your wanderlust

 Zaros lake photos of Crete

 The lake of Zaros in Crete.
-From there, also starts a hiking path through the nearby gorge
+From there, a hiking path also starts through the nearby gorge

-As I already wrote, if you are willing to see everything in Crete, you will most likely need a month.
+As I mentioned earlier, if you are willing to see everything in Crete, you will likely need a month.
 However, I know that some people would like to visit more places during their holiday in Greece.
 Therefore, I’m adding some extra options for some islands you could visit from Crete.
-However, if you want to do that, please keep in mind that it’s better to stay in either Heraklion or Chania.

 Travel from Crete to Santorini

-Reaching Santorini from Crete is pretty easy: and there are daily ferries during the summer.
+Reaching Santorini from Crete is pretty easy, and there are daily ferries during the summer.
 There are also organized tours from Crete to Santorini like this one or that day trip to Santorini from Crete.
 At the end of this article, you’ll find a search engine for checking your ferry itineraries.

 If you’d like to find more info about Santorini, I wrote two separate articles, where you can find lesser-known Santorini facts and the best photo tours on the island.